Many or all companies we feature compensate us. Compensation and editorial

 Market rates have dropped

-Interest rates fluctuate daily, and depending on when you got your loan, they could be lower or higher under current market conditions.
-Federal Reserve policy can influence market rates, as can things like inflation, investment activity, and more.
-Here’s a peek at what current auto rates look like on auto loans.
+Interest rates fluctuate often, and depending on when you got your loan, they could be lower or higher under current market conditions.
+Federal Reserve policy, inflation, current economic conditions, and more can influence market rates.

 You’re willing to extend your repayment term